alphanull/VisionPlayer/docs/guides/Configuration.md

         mode: 'custom', // Either 'custom' (player renderer) or 'native' (browser engine).
         fontSize: 'medium', // Text size setting: 'small', 'medium', 'big'
         showFontSizeControl: true, // Enables UI to let the user change subtitle size
-        showPlaceholder: false // display a 'not available' placeholder if no subtitles are available },
+        showPlaceholder: false, // display a 'not available' placeholder if no subtitles are available
+        preferredSubtitles: false //  If enabled, try to display subtitles },
     subtitlesVTT: {
         forceSnapToLines: false // Forces cues to snap to grid lines